s7u512/NSSO-77-SAS/README.md

 The National Statistcal Survey Office (NSSO) provides unit-level raw data in fixed width files along with documentation on how to read them, such as information about the widths of different columns and their respective column names.

 This survey conatins household level information of a sample of the population of India, from two visits in 2019.
-All of these files use data from both survey visits.
+All of the scripts here use data from both survey visits.
 NSSO provides the data for different aspects such as demographic information, cost of cultivation etc. in different blocks.

 Using the provided documentation, the unit-level data is read into data frames, which can be manipulated, exported, and merged.